 Shower-room with shower, WC and wash-basin

-Mezzanine Bedroom with king-size double bed (5') and child's bed (only suitable for a child up to 6 years)
+Mezzanine Bedroom with king-size double bed (5')

 - Dogs welcome